 The Glasgow School of Art is holding a (virtual) open evening for it's amazing range of postgraduate courses focusing on areas of gaming including: medical & heritage visualisation, VR and serious games.

-Edinburgh-based Krotos, the company behind the Dehumaniser voice processor (awesome for making roars, screams, moans and other monster-type sounds for games, VR and animation...) has raised a 'six figure sum'...
+Edinburgh-based Krotos, the company behind the Dehumaniser voice processor (awesome for making roars, screams, moans and other monster-type sounds for games, VR and animation...) has raised a 'six figure sum' in its most recent round of investment.
+The investment was led by Old College Capital, the investment arm of Edinburgh University and Leslie Benzies, the...
 Continue Reading →

 The Scottish Games Network, Creative Scotland and Scottish Enterprise are working together to produce the first ever entirely comprehensive survey of Scotland's games industry.

 If you work in the games industry, there's something new you should sign up to NOW.
 BAFTA CREW for Games is now open.
-CREW is an intensive programme of masterclasses,...
+CREW is an intensive programme of masterclasses, workshops, live and online events, which gives participants access to the games industry's leading experts and thought leaders, providing a unique opportunity to learn from and engage...
 Continue Reading →

 Attention audio professionals.
 Music Gateway is an online portal, which gives musicians a portal to the rest of the creative world.
-This allows game developers, film makers, animators and others...
+This allows game developers, film makers, animators and others to find musicians for projects, as well as giving the musicians a showcase for their talents.
+If you're an audio professional - freelance or part of...
 Continue Reading →